rust-lang/rfcs/text/0000-io-error-handling.md

 Developers should be advised to call `.close()` of any IO objects and check the result.
-If they don't, the remaining data won't get flushed and that should get caught at dev time (a very good thing)
+If they don't, the remaining data won't get flushed and that should get caught at dev time (a very good thing).

-The .close() method should probably set a flag indicating the file was properly closed, so drop() doesn't try it again.
+The .close() method should set a flag indicating the file was properly closed, so drop() doesn't try it again.

+# Rationale

-Note that this RFC should not hurt the runtime speed of BufferedWriter, as the 'was gracefully closed' flag is only checked by drop(), because .close(self) consumes the object.
+The reason `.close` consumes self is for two reasons.
+First, it doesn't hurt the runtime speed of Writers, as the 'was closed' flag is only checked by drop().
+Second, close is not a retryable operation on posix, so this reflects that.

-Developers should be advised that panic / unwinding will not perform flush or close, and that's probably a good thing (explicit is better than implicit).
-The rationale here is that a panic caused by array out of bounds may indicate some severe internal error, and additional data should not be flushed (similar to the PoisonedMutex philosophy).
-Also, perhaps the system is out of memory and trying to flush a giant buffer during unwinding would be counter productive.
+One reason drop should not flush (due to unwinding or early return) is that explicit is better than implicit.
+In some case, an early return may well mean the programmers intent it *not* to flush other objects.
+In panic cases, due to array out of bounds or out of memory, a programmer error may have happened or trying to flush a giant buffer during unwinding would be counter productive.

+The other reason drop does not flush is it encourages correct error handling.
+Developers know that HTTP requests and database transactions have to be checked for success.
+Nobody in their right mind would make a destructor commit a database transaction with no way to report failure.
+So it's mystifying why so many think filesystems are somehow "more magical" and can't fail, and destructors should try to "commit" filesystem actions by default.

+RAII works great for releasing existing resources that can't fail.
+Attempting to flush buffers and metadata out to disk is not "an existing resource".

+Note that writer having write, flush, and close methods mirrors what Java does, except close consumes the object.

 # Drawbacks